 Clark – Bald Eagle

-Clark was hatched at the World Bird Sanctuary’s breeding facility by our bonded pair, Killer and Dutch.
-Clark started his training as a flier at a young age, understudying the more experienced Lewis.
-After months of intensive training he was ready to begin his career as one of our flying ambassadors.
+Clark was hatched at World Bird Sanctuary’s breeding facility as part of a program to breed and release bald eagles when they were an endangered species.
+Due to a deformity to the scales on his feet, Clark does not have appropriate protection from the cold, and he was deemed non-releasable to the wild.
+Clark started his flight training at a young age, and after months of intensive training, he was ready to begin his career as one of our flying ambassadors.

 Species: Bald Eagle

 Description: Adult Bald Eagles have white heads and tails with dark brown bodies and wings.
 Their legs and bills are bright yellow.
 Juveniles are mostly dark brown and the white head and tail are obtained at 4 to 5 years of age.
 The term “bald” refers to the Old English word “balde” which means white.